seanmull/vimwiki/index.md

 ## Done

+-   [x] Talk with IT to figure out why VPN is not working well in W11
+-   [x] More bitlocker nonsense
+-   [x] Get docker to work in wsl.
+-   [x] Get aws login to work in wsl.
+Figure out how to set BROWSER in tmux
+-   [x] Add switch games to list
+-   [x] Get swim trainer for juhi
+-   [x] Test out the internet connection with the new modem
+-   [x] Get k9 to work in wsl.
 -   [x] Talk with sarmed and glen to get set up with the pre-authenticated ubuntu instance
 -   [x] Ask lachy what to get juhi
 -   [x] Buy gift for secret santa at work.
 Shop for something at the mall.